-- Be an active partner in the Public Social Partnership with: The City of Edinburgh Council; Lothian Community Transport Services (LCTS); Pilton Equalities Project (PEP), South Edinburgh Amenities Group (SEAG) and The Dove Centre; - Pilot and implement projects for The City of Edinburgh, West Lothian, Midlothian and East Lothian Councils; - Pilot and implement projects for the Community Transport Public Social Partnership; - Explore the possibility to change Edinburgh, Midlothian and East Lothian Dial-A-Bus services from a Section 19 to a Section 22 Operators' Licence to allow users to use their National Entitlement Card; - Strengthen our working relationship with all our funders and stakeholders.
-Engage with funders to fully understand their policy priorities and to communicate effectively the contribution that HcL makes in meeting these policies; - Review HcL's financial position and invest a portion of unrestricted reserves with Tilney Management Services Ltd; - Replace 2 vehicles; - Upgrade our Information Technology systems; - Introduce both low emissions and electric vehicles onto the fleet (subject to securing funding); - Consult and update our Staff Conditions of Service;
+- Be an active partner with The City of Edinburgh Council; Lothian Community Transport Services (LCTS); Pilton Equalities Project (PEP), South Edinburgh Amenities Group (SEAG) and The Dove Centre: - Pilot and implement projects for The City of Edinburgh, West Lothian, Midlothian and East Lothian Councils; - Working in partnership with Paths for All (Smarter Choices and Smarter Places) this will allow us to increase our services within the area and increase active and sustainable travel throughout Scotland, which in turn will impact on the most vulnerable and isolated people within the West Lothian area. - Explore the possibility to change Edinburgh, Midlothian and East Lothian Dial-A-Bus services from a Section 19 to a Section 22 Operators' Licence to allow users to use their National Entitlement Card; - Strengthen our working relationship with all our funders and stakeholders.
+Engage with funders to fully understand their policy priorities and to communicate effectively the contribution that HcL makes in meeting these policies; - Tender for contracts through Public Contract Scotland; - Replace 2 vehicles; - Upgrade our Information Technology systems; - Introduce both low emissions and electric vehicles onto the fleet (subject to securing funding); - Consult and update our Staff Conditions of Service.